How many versions will New Balance make of their 860 running shoes?

 Immediately my first step was like walking on a cushion of air.
-I could feel a huge difference compared to my purple 860 v6's.
+I could feel a huge difference compared to my purple 860 v6.

 The insole was pure comfort and I thought how beneficial they are, for people on their feet all day.
 Obviously, New Balance is targeting larger audiences, not just us runners.

-The cushioning along the top collar and tongue feels extremely thick and is noticeably comfortable.
-The only discomfort a runner may initially feel in their 860 v7's is lacing up too tight.
+The cushioning of the top collar and tongue feels extremely thick and is noticeably comfortable.
+The only discomfort a runner may initially feel in their 860 v7 is lacing up too tight.

 If it's hard to believe, try out for yourself because you will not be disappointed.
 Intuition told me these shoes would perform even better than they look and I was right for the most part.

 To break in new running shoes, I run several times around an indoor track or on a treadmill before hitting the outdoor pavement.
 This way if I experience any issues, I can easily send back.